Get our independent lab tests, expert reviews and honest advice.

 - Our experts tested more than 40 barbecues from leading brands including Weber, Everdure by Heston Blumenthal, Jumbuck, Beefeater, Ziegler & Brown and more

-- We test how well they cook things such as steak, sausages and whole chickens, as well as how easy they are to use and clean
+- We test how well they cook things such as steak, sausages and chicken wings, as well as how easy they are to use and clean

 - Become a CHOICE member to view the results of our independent reviews for hundreds of products and services.